openhab/openhab-addons/bundles/org.openhab.binding.semsportal/README.md

 ## Parameters

-The PowerStation Thing has no configuration parameters when auto discovered.
+The Power Station Thing has no configuration parameters when auto discovered.
 When using thing files you need to provide the station UUID.